 7. Hold leadership retreats.
-Annual retreats for staff members are an excellent way to encourage, nurture, and refresh individuals who have been working hard all year and who may be feeling drained.
+Retreats for staff members or other church/organizational leaders provide an excellent way to encourage, nurture, and refresh individuals who have been working hard all year and who may be feeling drained.
 Retreats provide a good opportunity to read scripture together, pray, listen to one another, and enjoy each other's company.
 Extended time away together fosters a strong team spirit, helps the team focus better on their common mission and purpose, and can make working together easier.
 The key, though, is to ground the experience in spiritual activity that focuses on God, encourages faith, and promotes consciously connecting to God.
+In addition to these general purposes, retreats could focus on one of the following.